Casimir II the Just: Revolt against Mieszko III

 The strong and dictatorial rule of the new High Duke caused a deep disaffection among the Lesser Polish nobility.
-This time a new revolt instigated in 1177 had a real chance of victory.
+This time, a new revolt, instigated in 1177, had a real chance of victory.
 The rebellion, apart from the magnates, counted upon the support of Gedko, Bishop of Kraków; Mieszko's eldest son Odon; Duke Bolesław I the Tall of Silesia, the son of former High Duke Władysław II; and Casimir.
 The reasons for his inclusion in this revolt, after being reconciled with Mieszko, are unknown.

-The battle for new leadership took quite strange course: Mieszko III, completely surprised by the rebels in his Duchy of Greater Poland, withdrew to Poznań, where he stayed for almost two years enduring heavy fighting with his son Odon.
+The battle for new leadership took quite a strange course: Mieszko III, completely surprised by the rebels in his Duchy of Greater Poland, withdrew to Poznań, where he stayed for almost two years, enduring heavy fighting with his son Odon.
 Finally, he was defeated and was forced to escape.
 Duke Bolesław the Tall failed to conquer Kraków and the Seniorate Province, as he himself was stuck in an inner-Silesian conflict with his brother Mieszko I Tanglefoot and his own son Jarosław; soon defeated, he asked Casimir for help.
-After a successfully action in Silesia, Casimir marched to Kraków, which was quickly mastered.
+After a successful action in Silesia, Casimir marched to Kraków, which was quickly mastered.
 Casimir, now Duke of Kraków, decided to conclude a treaty under which Bolesław the Tall obtained full authority over Lower Silesia at Wrocław, and in return Casimir granted the Lesser Polish districts of Bytom, Oświęcim and Pszczyna to the then deposed Mieszko I Tanglefoot as a gift for Casimir's godson and namesake Casimir I of Opole, the only son of Mieszko I Tanglefoot.